indiana-university/rivet-source/src/components/timeline/README.md

 ## When to use

-The timeline component should be used to structure chronologically relevant information in a visually meaningful way.
-This can include:

-- Displaying a series of time-related events/activities that require further explanation
+The timeline component should be used to structure chronologically relevant information in a visually meaningful way, such as displaying a series of time-related events/activities that require further explanation.

 ## When to use something else